centarro/commerce-docs/docs/contribute.md

 # !!!REWRITE

-The Drupal Commerce documentation site is built using [gravCMS].
-Grav is an open source file based CMS.
-It's built with PHP and content written in Markdown.
+The Drupal Commerce documentation site is built using [MkDocs].
+It's built with Phyton and content written in Markdown.
 If you are familiar with Markdown, then you can easily contribute to the documentation!

 `*emphasis*` renders as *emphasis*